strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 >
 ```

-On Kafka console consumer application, the messages will be logged like this:
+On the Kafka console consumer application, the messages will be logged like this:

 ```shell
 "Hello from Strimzi Mirror Maker 2"